 2.1.1 In lay language (plain language suitable for educated non-experts in the field), briefly describe the rationale, purpose, study population and methods.
 This section is meant to orient Board members to the study and to explain the context for undertaking it.
 It should include references to the literature to substantiate the researcher's description of why it is necessary to undertake the research; the reference list should be appended to the application.
 The science of a study - including the study justification - becomes an ethical concern if there is not sufficient reason for doing the research, or the study is inadequately designed to produce valid results.
-It is unethical to subject participants to any procedures likely to produce dubious results, even if it will simply waste their time.
+It is unethical to subject participants to any procedures likely to produce dubious results.